riesgos/buildall/TROUBLESHOOTING.md

 ```

 ## Reason:
-Commonly occurs after containers have been (re-)started and riesgos-wps-init is not yet completed
+Commonly occurs after containers have been (re-)started and riesgos-wps-init is not yet completed.

 ## Solution:
 Wait a few seconds and try again.
+Potentially restart backend, riesgos-wps, and wps-init.